opentothepublic/.github/profile/README.md

 ![ottp-collaboration-verified](https://github.com/opentothepublic/.github/assets/112738805/719ef998-3451-423f-a489-3e849948abbd)

 Open to the Public (OTTP) is an open protocol.
-- Co-create with your networks.
+- Co-create with your network.
 - Attest to contributions onchain.
 - Own your collaboration graph, forever.